ysard/libre-printer/doc/source/FAQ.rst

 Test the DTR pin (pin 20) of the DB25 connector with a multimeter.
-If you found more than 5V on it (and by extension more than 5V on any pin), you have probably a Serial RS-232 interface.
+If you found more than 5V on it (and by extension more than 5V on any pin), you have a Serial RS-232 interface.

 Software test
 ~~~~~~~~~~~~~

-Any configuration option that relates to the notions of parity, number of bits
+Any configuration option that relates to the notions of **parity**, **number of bits**
-exchanged or transfer speed in bauds means that it is a serial link.
+exchanged or **transfer speed in bauds** means that it is a serial RS-232 interface.